vasily-kartashov/multivariate-c2/README.md

  * triple-exponential
  * generalized polynomial

-The method getaxis returns an array, so you can alway use your own axes, with points concentrated at the most interesting areas
+The method getaxis returns an array, so you can alway use your own axes, with points concentrated where you need them.

 Initialize the grid